 An incident is any unexpected result that occurs during regular testing or during quality assurance procedures.
 All incidents (and their resolution) should be recorded in the incident log.
-For more about dealing with incidents, see http://hivtestingontario.ca/poc/incidents/.
+For more about dealing with incidents, see the Quality Assurance training module.
 In the event of any inadvertent exposure of staff to testing materials, refer to the Material Safety Data Sheets (MSDS).